 We spend at least one third of our lives at work, so developing healthy habits in the office can help improve our quality of life.
 Although it is not always possible to stand while you work or spend your weekend on your feet, sitting all day long can have detrimental health effects, including increased risk of heart disease and muscle degeneration.
-Here are simple, practical tips you can start using today to stay healthy at work.
+Lower back pain is one of the leading causes of disability worldwide.
+Urgent care doctors at Statcare offer some tips to stay healthy when sitting at a desk all day.

 1. Take hourly breaks.
 Every hour, get up from your desk and go for a quick walk anywhere (furthest room, copy machine, colleague’s desk).
 Just move.
 Set alarms on your computer or mobile device to take breaks.

 2. Organize your office.
 Use your time filing to stand up and move around your office.
-Don’t roll your chair around your office to get to your filing cabinets.
+Therefore, don’t roll your chair around your office to get to your filing cabinets.

 4. Eat healthy snacks.
 Instead of buying candy bars or “health” bars (which are loaded with sugar), keep handy a stash of dry fruit or nuts.